iqrazubair/TestProjectSmallWorldFS/README.md

 	FileInputStream ip = new FileInputStream("Update this path according to config.properties path");

+**Note:** Please make sure that cucumber.properties file contains only browser = chrome value Because when i downloaded this project this file is automatically changed the data inside.

 3. **Run Tests on Eclipse:**

 Right-click on the TestRunner class.